-Rates of discontinuance have been determined by reference to actual experience and range from 1% to 34%, depending on the product and, for some products, on duration.
+Rates of discontinuance have been determined by reference to actual experience and range from 0.9% to 24.5% (2019: 1% to 34%), depending on the product and, for some products, on duration.

 Sensitivity to Key Assumptions

 The table below illustrates the change in present value of future profit margins if claim rates, lapses and expenses are changed.